 Ultimately the goal of the National Database for Autism Research (NDAR) is to collect and consolidate data that can be used for future research.
 If data is being collected similarly across the country, you want it to be stored similarly and accessed altogether.

-After all these exciting NDAR tips, we’re sure you’ve just about had your fill of NDAR talk!
-We’ve saved the best, and in our opinion the most important, for last.
+We’ve saved the best and in our opinion the most important, for last.
 What’s the number one thing that we all worry about when it comes to submitting our data?
 Yep, that’s right, PHI.
 We work hard to ensure that absolutely no PHI finds its way into one of our de-identified datasets.
 One thing that gives us a real headache around NDAR submission time is checking, double checking, and triple checking to make sure there’s no PHI in our datasets.

 Following our top five rules will make the NDAR submission process much more efficient and simpler.
 NDAR submission doesn’t have to be an error-prone and anxiety-filled process, and in fact, it shouldn’t be.
 If it currently is, we recommend assessing the ways in which you could improve your data collection and data auditing, or reach out to us.
 We’ve handled a lot of NDAR data submissions and would be happy to help.